 - Diffuse Axonal Injury (DAI)

-- Traumatic Subarachnoid Hemorrhage (tSAH)
+- Traumatic Subarachnoid Haemorrhage (tSAH)

 Concussions occur when the brain actually “sloshes” around inside the skull.
 It may or may not “bang” off the interior of the skull and often involves two actual impacts—the primary impact as the head jerks in one direction, then the secondary impact as it rebounds in the opposite direction.
 Concussions can occur with or without external impact meaning victims can even suffer from concussions in “whiplash-style” accidents.